pygobject/pycairo/docs/reference/constants.rst

 .. class:: pathlike()

     This type only exists for documentation purposes.

-It represents everything Python allows as a filesystem path except on Windows where only ANSI paths are supported.
-To use Unicode paths on Windows most functions take an already open file object which you can create from a Unicode path and then pass to pycairo instead.
+    On Unix it is equal to what Python allows as a filesystem path.
+On Windows with cairo <=1.15.8 only ANSI paths are supported.
+With cairo >=1.15.10 all paths are supported as long as they don't contain surrogates.

+    Many functions taking a path also allow passing in an already open Python file object.
+This can be used to support all Python filesystem paths independent of the underlying platform or cairo version.

     .. versionadded:: 1.15.1
         Older versions only supported a subset of :obj:`str` paths